mechanator/ArQmA-GUI-wallet-guide/arqma-GUI-guide.md

 height" and associated block request data, and send you inaccurate information to learn more about transactions you make.
 Please make sure to use a node you trust (hopefully your own) and remain aware of these limitations.
-Keep the Monero full node software operating on your computer even when you are not using the wallet to reduce the amount of leaked data.
+Keep the ArQmA full node software operating on your computer even when you are not using the wallet to reduce the amount of leaked data.
 More information at https://getmonero.org/resources/moneropedia/bootstrap-node.html